 - Approx. 10 peppercorns

-Now you have about 1 litre of Italian flavour booster to use in any recipe that calls for deep red Italian flavours.
-I often make this in ½ batches because I usually have lots of flavour boosters on the go at the same time.
+Now you should have at least 1 litre of Italian flavour booster to use in any Italian recipe.
+I often make this in ½ or ¼ batches because I usually have lots of flavour boosters on the go at the same time.